Karrrry/Digit_recognizer/README.md

 # Digit_recognizer
-Using CNN, LeNet, AlexNet as backbone network and apply mixup to improve and compare.
+Using CNN, LeNet, AlexNet as backbone network and apply `mixup` to improve and compare.
 ## Result
-* Training set : Testing set = 4:1, separated from train.csv
+* Training set : Testing set = 4:1, separated from `train.csv`.
 * MNIST dataset come from [Kaggle competition](https://www.kaggle.com/c/digit-recognizer).
 * Alpha=0 means not using mixup
 * You can see for LeNet, when we change alpha from 0 to 0.1, accuracy improved 0.9%!